-The numerical results align beautifully with the analytic prediction: all pairs remain bound in the $4^{\circ}$ case (left column), whereas those located above the blue–red intersection in the $7^{\circ}$ and $10^{\circ}$ cases become unbound.
+The numerical results align beautifully with the analytic prediction: all pairs remain bound in the $4^{\circ}$ case (left column)\footnote{We note that here, the analytic curve for the differential torque marginally exceeds the internal torque near $\theta_\IMBH=90^\circ$, which would formally imply instability.
+The fact that the simulations show these pairs remaining bound indicates that the effective geometric factor is slightly smaller than the adopted value of $\kappa=0.5$.}, whereas those located above the blue–red intersection in the $7^{\circ}$ and $10^{\circ}$ cases become unbound.

 Fig.~\ref{fig:torques_quad} illustrates the \emph{quadrupole‐only} prediction obtained by retaining solely the \(\ell=2\) term and adopting a radius ratio \(r/r_{\IMBH}=a/a_{\IMBH}=1/3\).
 We clearly see one peak for the differential torque at $\theta_\IMBH=90^\circ$.
 By contrast, Fig.~\ref{fig:torques} displays the outcome when the multipole expansion is summed to \(\ell_{\max}=200\) at the larger separation \(r/r_{\IMBH}=a/a_{\IMBH}=2/3\).
 The additional harmonics introduce the secondary peaks visible in the red perturber-curve, yet in both panels the crossing of the blue (pair) and red (perturber) curves still marks the critical boundary, beyond which the \nring simulations in the lower rows show the binaries becoming unbound.